WHAT IS BREEDING FOR RESISTANCE?

 - WormFEC Certification endorsed by SIL.

-- Actual Data – you receive FEC count results for each animal allowing you to make breeding decisions which will increase parasite resistance in your flock.
+- Actual Data – you receive Faecal Egg Count results for each animal, allowing you to make breeding decisions which will increase parasite resistance in your flock.

 WHEN SHOULD I DO BSR?